pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 away.
 To create a new system, we need to take the current system apart, looking at the original motivations that created the pieces that we have, and then take those motivations and design a new form to fit our current context.
-But I wondered how well we would come up with something tenable when we were structuring the discussion so tightly around the current system.
+But I wondered how well we would come up with something tenable for the future when we were structuring the discussion so tightly around the current system.
 We were not going deep enough.
 We need something incredibly basic, something _new_ that does not yet exist (or has been lost)---_a different logic_ around which a new system could be shaped.
 To explain what I'm looking for here, allow me to share a similar fallacy and resulting struggle in the practice of medicine:

 <figure id="systems-vs-components" class="bq grab">